snapshot-labs/sx-docs/protocol/execution-strategies.md

 # Execution strategies

-Execution strategies (also interchangeably called executors) are contracts that **perform the logic that should be executed once the voting on a proposal is completed**.
+Execution strategies are contracts that **perform the logic that should be executed once the voting on a proposal is completed**.
 Spaces can whitelist an array of execution strategies and then each proposal creator should select one from the array when creating a proposal.
 All execution strategies should have an external `execute` function with the following interface:

 ```
 @external